-^{} If, in the program, the course is not available in this form, then these rows have to be highlighted with light gray color.
+\ If, in the program, the course is not available in this form, then these rows have to be highlighted with light gray color.

 Independent wor k description: Study form Type of independent work Form of control Independent / Practical assignment's brief description: 1.
 Labor protection situation in the student's chosen field or business or Essay company.
-Independent Identifying risk factors in a particular work environment.
-Full-time studies Mandatory reading and/or audio and video material for listening/ watching brief description: Study the 1st, the 2nd, the 3rd sources from the mandatory source list and 15. from the other sources of information list of specific topics.
+Independent 2.
+Identifying risk factors in a particular work environment. work Full-time studies Mandatory reading and/or audio and video material for listening/ watching bri description: Study the 1st, the 2nd, the 3rd sources from the mandatory source list and 15. from the other sources of information list of specific topics.
 Independent / Practical assignment's brief description: 1.
-Labor protection situation in the student's chosen field or business or Essay company.
-Description Part-time 2.
-Description and analysis of possible disasters in the student's place of residence. studies Mandatory literature reading and/or audio and video material for listening/watching brief description: Study the 1st, the 2nd, the 3rd sources from the mandatory source list and 15. from the other sources of information list of specific topics.
+Labor protection situation in the student's chosen field or business or Essay Part-time studies company.Description and analysis of possible disasters in the student's place of residence.
+Description studies Mandatory literature reading and/or audio and video material for listening/watching brief description: Study the 1st, the 2nd, the 3rd sources from the mandatory source list and 15. from the other sources of information list of specific topics.

 Structure of the study course:

-Study form Lecture contact hours Contact ho Consultations, guest lectures, conferences, Final evaluation Total Independent work (number of and video material Total hours of the
+Study form Lecture contact hours Contact ho Consultations, guest lectures, conferences, Final evaluation Total Independent work (number of and/or audio ho ho material Total hours of the

-(including seminars, discussions) field trips, business games, etc. (exam, test, defense) hours) watching/ listening course
+(including seminars, rs, business siness defense) hours) course

+discussions) games, etc.

 Full-time 24 6 2 32 32 16 80

 Part-time 16 6 2 24 32 24 80